hamzaaldirawi/crwn-ecommerce-w-redux/README.md

 	>> Using createStructuredSelector is good, because in future it may help if we decided to grow our app.

   - Add checkout page, checkout item component and update cart to use selectors

+  - Add addItem and removeItem functionality from checkout item component